jlettvin/gaze/README.md

 Gaze Tracking Reflex
 </a></dt><dd>
 A preliminary demonstration of a complete reflex arc.
+<br /><br />
+This visual model illustrates the full reflex arc needed to describe how attention is drawn to tiny moving features.
 </dd>

 <li><a href="https://rawgit.com/jlettvin/gaze/master/distributor.html">
 Twitch Distributor Visualization
 </a></dt><dd>
+A finished demonstration for how muscles are driven.
+<br /><br />
-A finished demonstration for how muscles are driven with evenly distributed twitch signals and variable tonus and without exhausting individual twitch units.
+Evenly distributed twitch signals and variable tonus while avoiding exhausting individual twitch units.
 <dd>

 </dl>